ontop/ontop-tutorial/dremio/README.md

 SELECT course, cid FROM uni2
 ```

-Create a *uni2-person* dataset with a bit more involved SQL that contains both students and lecturers:
+Create a *uni2-person* dataset with a bit more involved SQL that unions both students and lecturers:

 ```sql
 SELECT * FROM (